heydar432/ML---Regression-Time-Series/README.md

 ### Kia Models Price Prediction

-- **Techniques Used**: Multiple Linear Regression, Random Forest Regressor
+- **Techniques Used**: Multiple Linear Regression
-- **Brief Description**: An analysis to predict the prices of various Kia vehicle models based on multiple influencing attributes.
+- **Brief Description**: An analysis to predict the prices of scraped various Kia vehicle models based on multiple influencing attributes from Turbo.az website.

 ### Stock Price Prediction

-- **Techniques Used**: ARIMA, LSTM Neural Networks
+- **Techniques Used**: Prophet library
 - **Brief Description**: A venture into forecasting stock prices, aimed at assisting with informed investment decisions.

-## Getting Started

-1. Clone this repository: